willcodeuk/gym-performance-dashboard/README.md

 ---

-## 🔍 Key Insights
+## Key Insights

-- **Strength progressed non-linearly** — weighted pull-up top set increased 49% over 14 months (+27.5kg → +41kg) but included three distinct plateaus and two regression periods, matching real-world intermediate progression patterns.
+- **Strength progressed non-linearly** — the average weight added to the heaviest lift (weighted pull-ups) for the top sets each month went up by an average of 49% per year, or from a total increase of +27.5 kg to +41 kg.
+However, there were also 2 regression periods and 3 periods of "plateau" that fit into this pattern, which is consistent with what would be expected when progressing through levels at which one may experience periods of progress and then less or even negative progress.
-- **Sleep quality correlates with training energy** — months averaging 7.3+ hours of sleep consistently showed higher average energy scores (8.5+), visible in the Sleep vs Energy scatter on the Recovery page.
+- **Sleep quality correlates with training energy** — on average, every month that had an average of 7.3+ hours of sleep averaged energy scores above 8.5+, and this can be seen visually on the Recovery page (Sleep vs. Energy).
 - **Bulk/cut cycles are clearly visible across tables** — bodyweight, body fat %, and calorie intake all rise and fall in sync across three phases, with lean mass remaining relatively stable (65–67kg) throughout.
 - **Protein target adherence was 61%** — despite a 150g/day target, roughly 4 in 10 days fell short, with the worst adherence during high-stress and holiday periods.
 - **Cheat meal frequency peaks in winter** — January 2026 shows the highest monthly cheat meal count (5), coinciding with the holiday break visible as a training dip on the Body Composition page.